Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Introduction

 \section{Introduction}

 Integrate-and-fire (IF) encoding is a biologically-inspired model for mapping a continuous-time stimulus to a spike train.
 As opposed to traditional pulse-code modulation (PCM) in data conversion, which outputs a sequence of amplitude values, the input information that an IF encoder provides is in the timing of its output spikes.
 It specifically fires an impulse whenever the integral of the stimulus reaches a given threshold (see Fig. \ref{fig0}).
-Time encoding is attracting more and more interest in data acquisition \cite{yoon2016lif,kianpour2019system,martinez2019delta,Adam19b,Moser19,Alexandru20,Adam21,hilton2021time,Adam21,Namman21,florescu2021event} as the downscaling of semiconductor integration is increasing time precision while resulting in less amplitude accuracy \cite{staszewski2006all,taillefer2008analog,9314920}.
+Time encoding is attracting more and more interest in data acquisition \cite{yoon2016lif,kianpour2019system,martinez2019delta,Adam19b,Alexandru20,Adam21,hilton2021time,Namman21} as the downscaling of semiconductor integration is increasing time precision while resulting in less amplitude accuracy \cite{9314920}.
 This is also part of the trend on event-based sampling \cite{Miskowicz2018} with more general objectives such as having acquisition activity dependent on input activity for power efficiency.
 What has made time encoding a difficult orientation is the non-trivial digital postprocessing it requires to convert the time information back to an explicit description of the input.
-This direction of research took off with the pioneering work of \cite{Lazar04} which introduced an algorithm of perfect reconstruction of bandlimited inputs encoded by asynchronous Sigma-Delta modulators (ASDM).
+This direction of research took off with the pioneering work of Lazar and T\'oth in \cite{Lazar04} which introduced an iterative algorithm that perfectly recovers bandlimited inputs encoded by asynchronous Sigma-Delta modulators (ASDM).
+This was simultaneously extended to IF encoding by Lazar in \cite{Lazar04b}.
+The present paper has two simultaneous goals: \begin{enumerate} \item Identify a general class of possible digital postprocessing methods for time encoding, by placing this problem in the broader framework of {\em generalized nonuniform sampling} \cite{eldar2005general}. \item Develop and test the resulting postprocessing methods on leaky integrate-and-fire (LIF) encoding, which generalizes the application of ASDM and IF to time encoding. \end{enumerate}